 A cyber security assessment, like the service that Pulsant offers, takes all this into account.
 In the context of the rapidly changing threat landscape it looks at your organisation holistically, assesses your security posture, your current strategy and aligns that all to your business goals.
 Importantly, it makes recommendations on plugging any gaps and suggests best practices to tackle the changes needed in your staff, processes and technology.

-It’s not a mere tick box exercise.
 It looks at your bigger cyber security picture and allows you to mitigate risk more effectively – because it takes everything into account.
 An assessment like this isn’t a test; it’s not something you pass or fail.
 Rather, it’s a comprehensive way you and your organisation can improve your security posture and get the most out of your cyber security strategy.

 If you’d like to find out more on our Cyber Security Assessment, take a look here.